hanada-yasutaka/QEISPACK/README.md

    now preparing...

 ## Support

-This work has been supported by JSPS KAKENHI Grants No. 16K17767
+Author has been supported by JSPS KAKENHI Grants No. 16K17767